 Wipe clean the vents with a cloth soaked in warm, soapy water.
 If you don’t want to use soap, a solution of 1 part vinegar to 10 parts water will cut through grease.
 You can also use bi-carb soda for extra strength in dissolving stubborn kitchen grime.

 If your filters are very large, you can run a shallow bath of hot water and soap, or alternatively, a vinegar and hot water solution with a little bi-carb as well.
-Soak your filters for at least one hour then simply run them under the shower to remove loosened crud.
+Soak your filters for at least one hour then simply run them under the shower to remove loosened debris.
 Dry and replace immediately.

 NOTE: NEVER RUN YOUR AIR CONDITIONER WITHOUT FILTERS!
 A bad idea for obvious reasons, to do so may also breach your consumer’s warranty.